elucify/genbank-book/eukaryotic_genome_submission_annotation.md

                         protein_id   gnl|SmithUCSD|KCS_0001
 ```

-Since the protein_id is used for internal tracking in our database, it is important that the complete protein_id (dbname + SeqID) not be duplicated by a genome center.
-Thus, if your genome center is submitting more than one complete genome, please be sure to use unique protein_id's for all of the genomes.
+Since the `protein_id` is used for internal tracking in our database, it is important that the complete `protein_id` (dbname + SeqID) not be duplicated by a genome center.
+Thus, if your genome center is submitting more than one complete genome, please be sure to use unique `protein_id`'s for all of the genomes.

-The protein_id is also included as a qualifier on the corresponding mRNA feature, to allow the CDS and mRNA to be paired during processing.
+The `protein_id` is also included as a qualifier on the corresponding mRNA feature, to allow the CDS and mRNA to be paired during processing.

-Note that when WGS submissions are processed, the dbname in the protein_id is automatically changed to 'WGS:XXXX', where XXXX is the project's accession number prefix.
+Note that when WGS submissions are processed, the dbname in the `protein_id` is automatically changed to 'WGS:XXXX', where XXXX is the project's accession number prefix.

 After your genome is released into GenBank, the proteins are assigned accession numbers.
 We will provide a table of the protein SeqIDs and accession numbers for you to use in future [updates](/~/eukaryotic_genome_submission#updating) .

 ### `transcript_id`

-The transcript_id is included as a qualifier for both the CDS and its corresponding mRNA.
-It has the same format as the protein_id, gnl|dbname|identifier.
-Because each transcript_id and protein_id must be unique, we suggest adding 'mrna' or 't' to the protein_id identifier as a simple way to create the corresponding (unique) transcript_id.
+The `transcript_id` is included as a qualifier for both the CDS and its corresponding mRNA.
+It has the same format as the `protein_id`, gnl|dbname|identifier.
+Because each `transcript_id` and `protein_id` must be unique, we suggest adding 'mrna' or 't' to the `protein_id` identifier as a simple way to create the corresponding (unique) `transcript_id`.
 However, you can use whatever naming convention you choose, as long as all of the identifiers are unique.

 ```
 63574        87173   gene
-                        locus_tag     Ngs_17131
+                        `locus_tag`     Ngs_17131
 63574   63907   mRNA
 75690   75730
 84396   85536